Indianapolis 500 traditions: Month of May

 The two to three weeks of practice and qualifying leading up to the Indianapolis 500 is known in racing circles simply as "the month of May [at Indianapolis]".
 In early years, the track traditionally opened for practice on May 1 (regardless of the day of the week).
 This practice dated back to 1911.
 The policy was typically to make the track available for practice no later than May 1, although in most years, few if any competitors might be on the grounds yet.
 It was not uncommon for local entries to begin setting up in the garage area in early/mid-April to work on their cars.
 Out-of-town or overseas entries sometimes arrived in Indianapolis (sometimes after lengthy travels) and set up shop in a local garage before moving into the track.
 In some years, the track might even be available for practice and testing as early as mid-April.
 For instance, in 1932, cars began to arrive on April 6, and in 1969, the first day of practice was April 28.
 In very early years, it was not uncommon for the track to be closed on Sundays during practice, or be open for only competitors with the gates closed to the public.
 In 1974, due to the energy crisis, the schedule was reduced, and the track opened instead three weeks before race day.
 The change was well-received, and the new schedule was made permanent, with various tweaks over the years.

 In 2014, a second race at Indianapolis was introduced to the IndyCar Series schedule, conducted on the track's road course.
 The new event is held two weeks before the 500.

 Though not part of the month of May, since the mid-2010s, Founders Day has been recognized and celebrated at the Speedway each year on March 20.
 That coincides with the date in 1909 in which the Speedway was incorporated.
-Since 2017, Founders Day is used to announce inductees of the Indianapolis Motor Speedway Hall of Fame, with the formal induction taking place during the month of May.
+Since 2017, Founders Day has sometimes been used to announce inductees of the Indianapolis Motor Speedway Hall of Fame, with the formal induction taking place during the month of May.